 |loadstatement or selectstatement||Must result in a table, where the first field contains the lower limit of each interval, the second field contains the upper limit of each interval, and in the case of using key matching, the third and any subsequent fields contain the keyfield(s) present in the IntervalMatch statement.
 The intervals are always closed, i.e. the end points are included in the interval.
 Non-numeric limits render the interval to be disregarded (undefined).|

-In the two tables below, the first one lists a number of discrete events and the second one defines the start and end times for the production of different orders.
+In the two tables below, the first one defines the start and end times for the production of different orders.
+The second one lists a number of discrete events.
 By means of the IntervalMatch prefix it is possible to logically connect the two tables in order to find out e.g. which orders were affected by disturbances and which orders were processed by which shifts.

 The table OrderLog contains now an additional column: Time.
 The number of records is also expanded.